 After you eat, the food goes from your stomach into your duodenum.
 If the cancer has blocked the duodenum, food can’t pass out of the stomach.
 It builds up in your stomach and makes you feel and be sick.
 This is called gastric outlet obstruction.

 Bypass surgery gets around the blockage, making a new way for food to pass out of the stomach into the duodenum.
 The operation is called a gastrojejunostomy.

 You may have bypass surgery for a blocked duodenum if your cancer can’t be removed by surgery.
 Another option may be to have a tube called a stent put into the duodenum to open the blockage.
 Your doctor should consider bypass surgery rather than a duodenal stent if you are having longer term treatment.

 Pancreatic cancer can cause jaundice by blocking the bile duct.
 The bile duct is the tube that takes bile from the liver to the duodenum.
-Bile is a fluid which the liver makes to help digest food.
-Jaundice turns your skin or eyes yellow.
-It can also make you feel itchy and causes pale poo and dark urine.

 You may have bypass surgery for both a blocked duodenum and blocked bile duct at the same time.
 This is called a double bypass.